GrigorovN/staff-management-system/README.txt

 ------------------------------------------------------------------------------------------------
 DataManagement:

-abstract class:
+interface :
- Manager ---> execute
+ Manager ---> methods for all possible commands plus the  method execute
+ class:
+ StaffManager ---> implementing manager and has a Service field

  Method in main class :             displayCommands()
                                 System.out.println("Select an option:");